Connect to share and comment

 Everyone loves LEGOS.
 If you don't love LEGOS, you're a monster and have no business living in this world.
 LEGOS are the perfect toy.
 They're affordable, easy to clean up, and they allow children to create objects, people, and worlds using their IMAGINATIONS.

 But those imaginations were being polluted, says Greenpeace, because of LEGO's brand partnership with Royal Dutch Shell.
-LEGO announced Thursday that it wouldn't be renewing its contract with Shell, following Greenpeace's viral campaign.
+LEGO announced Thursday that it wouldn't be renewing its contract with Shell, following this viral Greenpeace campaign.

 Wait, LEGO has a brand partnership with Shell?
 Surprising, right?
 LEGO Star Wars, LEGO Lord of the Rings, LEGO Teenage Mutant Ninja Turtles.
 These things are awesome and make perfect sense.
 But Shell?
 Maybe next, LEGO will partner with private military contractors.
 Just picture it, little LEGO men dressed in black, carrying high-tech firearms, looking like tiny Special Ops ninjas with emblazoned logos for DynCorp, Executive Outcomes, and Academi.
 Makes about as much sense as a brand partnership with Shell, don't you think?